Effectively Managing Stakeholders Through Uncertain Times.

 Analyze what’s happening around the moments that create the emotions and ask people where they wish they’d have a guide or friend to talk them through.
-By doing this you can identify both areas where things are going well and you can potentially replicate or areas where more support is needed.
+By doing this, you can identify both areas where things are going well, and you can potentially replicate areas where more support is needed.
 The Wolters Kluwer/Emmi Diabetes Support system is an example of a multimodal voice experience that handles user emotional context really well.
 (Bias alert!
 I was on the team that created that system.)

-3 Interactions: Tone Consistency.
-In voice experiences, the interactions are the words and behaviors from both the system and user.
-At the point of scripting and designing these interactions, it’s important to bring in your marketing team, UX writers, content strategists and anyone else in the organization who may be communicating to your users.
+3. Interactions: Tone Consistency.
+In voice experiences, the interactions are the words and behaviors from both the system and the user.
+At the point of scripting and designing these interactions, it’s important to bring in your marketing team, UX writers, content strategists, and anyone else in the organization who may be communicating with your users.
 It’s imperative that you have a unified voice in the tone and words you’re using in print and in audio.
 Having multiple speakers or personas creates confusion for users on who your brand is and the values you represent in a good state.
 The more emotional people become, the less patience they have for confusion and the more abandonment you’ll see.

 Addressing All Emotional States